andjames/digest/README.md

 ## Setup

 1. Add your `OPENAI_API_KEY` as a GitHub secret.
+2. Install dependencies with `pip install -r requirements.txt`.
-2. Enable GitHub Actions.
+3. Enable GitHub Actions.
-3. Check the `data/` folder for daily updates.
+4. Check the `data/` folder for daily updates.

 ## Sources